jeffreysbrother/node-api/todos_api/README.md

 `chmod a+x mongod`

-The first creates a mongod file in the todos_api folder.
+...which creates a mongod file in the todos_api folder.
+This is not necessary if you use the first command.

+###start node server

-start server: `node index.js` from todos_api/ directory.
+Run `node index.js` from within the todos_api/ directory.

-...or `nodemon index.js` if you have nodemon installed (which automatically restarts the server, yay)
+Alternatively, you can run `nodemon index.js` if you have nodemon installed (which automatically restarts the server, yay).